LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Since plugins can direct users into visiting external webpages through their recommendations, that workflow could also be exploited to trick users into visiting websites that spoof other online services and steal user credentials.
+\textbf{Make malicious recommendations.} Since plugins can direct users into visiting external webpages through their recommendations, that workflow could also be exploited to trick users into visiting websites that spoof other online services and steal user credentials.